malsaud/ds_frontend/README.md

 1) Front-end for DS from our ~ mini-hackathon ~
 2) Secure sign-in/google authentication.
 3) Search functionality.
+4) Pre-processed data on population density and database.
+5) SQL queries that provide the client with population density data in decimal form.

 *Please update this ^ as you add your own files.* Having everything on here will make it a lot easier for us to work on the front-end for the prototype.